ti-bone/TPremiumBotsParser/README.md

 Before starting the application, you'll need to do some initial configuration:

 1. Run the application once.
 This will generate an error, but don't worry - this is expected.
-The error indicates that you need to set api_key in configuration file, which was just created, `config/appConfig.json`, has been created.
+The error indicates that you need to set api_key in configuration file, which was just created, `config/appConfig.json`.

     - Unix: